dmbarbour/wikilon/docs/AboutAO.md

 ## Constraints on Words and Definitions

-Words are constrained to be friendly in context of URLs, English text delimiters, and HTML.
-Tokens are constrained for purity and portability and easy processing.
+Words are constrained to be relatively friendly in context of URLs, English text delimiters, HTML, and [Claw code](CommandLine.md).
+Tokens are constrained for purity, portability, and easy processing.
 Texts are constrained to avoid conversion errors (e.g. HTML CRLF conversions, or UTF-8 vs. UTF-16).

 Summary of constraints:

 * words are limited to:
  * ASCII if alphabetical, numeral, or in -._~!$'*+:
  * other UTF-8 except for C1, surrogates, replacement char
- * must not start with a digit or +-. followed by a digit
+ * must not start with numeral-like regex `[+-.]*[0-9]`
  * must not terminate with a . or : (period or colon)
  * no empty words or enormous words.
 1..60 bytes UTF-8.
 * tokens are limited to: